Frequently Asked Questions

 Q. How do I apply for Express Entry to Canada?

-If you qualify, our ICCRC-registered Immigration Consultants that we collaborate with can help you through each step of the Express Entry procedure, which we have simplified for you by dividing it into four stages: Preparation, Submission, Selection and Decision.
-First, our Immigration Consultants that we work with will need to evaluate your eligibility for immigration to Canada.
+If you qualify, our authorized immigration consultants that we collaborate with can help you through each step of the Express Entry procedure, which we have simplified for you by dividing it into four stages: Preparation, Submission, Selection and Decision.
+First, our immigration consultants that we work with will need to evaluate your eligibility for immigration to Canada.
 If they confirm that you are likely to qualify for Express Entry to Canada, the second stage will involve the proper submission of your Express Entry profile to the Canadian government.
-Third, in the event that you receive an Invitation to Apply (ITA) for a permanent resident visa to Canada during the selection stage, our Immigration Consultants that we collaborate with can accurately prepare and correctly submit your Canadian visa application and the required documents to Canada's government (you will also need to pay the governmental fees at this point).
+Third, in the event that you receive an Invitation to Apply (ITA) for a permanent resident visa to Canada during the selection stage, our immigration consultants that we collaborate with can accurately prepare and correctly submit your Canadian visa application and the required documents to Canada's government (you will also need to pay the governmental fees at this point).
 The fourth stage is the Canadian visa decision, which Canada's government says should be made within about six months of submission of the complete visa application.
 If all goes well, you and your family will be approved for Canadian permanent residency and Express Entry to Canada!